katie-lowen/Papers/README.md

 # Papers:

-Final Drone SAR Paper: Written for my Algorithms class, exploring the potential use of the YOLOv4 for SAR using different imaging types.
+Drone SAR Paper: Written for my Algorithms class, exploring the potential use of the YOLOv4 for SAR using different imaging types.

 Augmented Reality Paper: Written for my Mixed Reality class, exploring the potential use of AR within cultural institutions.